CAFapi/opensuse-tomcat-image/README.md

 ### Opensuse-Tomcat-Jul

 This image defaults to use the native logging - Java Util Logging, it can be used as a base image for hosting web projects which use
-Java technologies such as Java Servlets or JavaServer Pages that are not compatible with Logback logging.
+Java technologies such as Java Servlets or JavaServer Pages.

 Here is an example Dockerfile which uses this image as a base: